rook/rook/INSTALL.md

 ## Building inside the cross container

-Offical Rook builds are done inside a build container.
+Official Rook builds are done inside a build container.
 This ensures that we get a consistent build, test and release environment.
 To run the build inside the cross container run:

 ```
 > build/run make -j4